longshotlabs/meteor-plans-stripe/README.md

 ## Cancelation

-When you remove a plan that is linked with a Stripe subscription, the subscription will be set to cancel at the end of the current billing period.
-If you then add that plan back before it is canceled, that same Stripe subscription will be reenabled.
+When you remove a user from a plan that is linked with a Stripe subscription, their subscription will be set to cancel at the end of the current billing period.
+If you then reassign that user to that same plan before it is canceled, that same Stripe subscription will be reenabled.
 For a plan that is pending cancelation, `AppPlans.has` and `AppPlans.hasAccess` will continue to return `true`.
 When the user next logs in after Stripe eventually cancels the subscription, the `sync` will remove that plan from the user.
-After that point, if you add the plan back, it will create a new subscription in Stripe.
+After that point, if you assign the user to that plan again, it will create a new subscription in Stripe.

 For a plan that is pending cancelation, you can use `AppPlans.endDate(planName)` to get the date at which Stripe will cancel.